Anacampseros filamentosa subsp. tomentosa (A.Berger) Gerbaulet

 Anacampseros tomentosa (basionym), Anacampseros densifolia, Anacampseros juttae, Anacampseros margaretae, Anacampseros margarethae, Anacampseros paradoxa, Anacampseros poellnitziana

-Anacampseros filamentosa subsp. tomentosa, also known as Anacampseros tomentosa, is a small, columnar succulent up to 4 inches (10 cm) tall.
+Anacampseros filamentosa subsp. tomentosa, also known as Anacampseros tomentosa, is a small columnar succulent that grows up to 4 inches (10 cm) tall.
 It forms clusters of fleshy stems, each covered in densely-packed leaves covered in a dense coat of hair, giving it a white color.
-The leaves are dark green and up to 0.5 inch (1.3 cm) long.
-Each leaf is almost a sphere, but has a tiny, down-turned "chin" at its tip.
-The flowers are red-violet, up to 1.2 inch (3 cm) in diameter and appear in summer.
+The leaves are dark green and up to 0.5 inches (1.3 cm) long.
+Each leaf is almost a sphere but has a tiny, down-turned "chin" at its tip.
+The flowers are red-violet, up to 1.2 inches (3 cm) in diameter, and appear in summer.
 It looks almost identical to Anacampseros filamentosa subsp. filamentosa.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 Anacampseros grow well in partial sun with bright light enhancing the leaf colors and keeping them compact.
 They require a gritty free-draining soil with added organic material and low to moderate watering.
 The caudiciform species are prone to rot and should be watered very sparingly.
 Feed with a high potassium fertilizer during the growing season diluted to 1/4 potency and mix into the watering can for application.

 These succulents are excellent plants for container growing.
 Anacampseros always look good and stay small.
 They look fine in a cold greenhouse and frame and do well outdoors in raised beds and terraces as well.